-Mostly, it comes down to personal preference and budget, but security, material and thermal efficiency should all inform the decision once you’ve chosen a design that suits the rest of the house, but these days thermal efficiency is as much of a consideration as any other.
+Mostly, it comes down to personal preference and budget, but security, material and thermal efficiency should all inform the decision once you’ve chosen a design that suits the rest of the house.

 The barriers between your home and the outside world, external doors provide security as well as privacy and as such, their practical — just as much as their aesthetic — attributes need to be thought through.

 What is the Best Material for an External Door?